 What to do?
 Carefully follow the recommendations described here, especially:

-1. check misfire counter with ELM adapter, don’t rely on values, detected by ISTA D;
+1. check the misfire counter with the ELM adapter, don’t rely on values detected by ISTA D;

 2. perform short driving sessions on good quality roads, not long ones on bad quality roads;